The FACTS on How VOTING in the General Election Will Take Place in NJ

 VOTING IS GOING TO BE DIFFERENT THIS YEAR

-Note: There is a lot of information on this page so keep scrolling to end of page OR see Sub Headings under “2020 Election Info” on header tab at top of the page or in Navigation sub menu.
+Note: There is a lot of information on this page so keep scrolling to end of page OR see Sub Headings under “2020 Election Info” on header tab at top of the page or in Navigation sub menu to the right.

 There will be no sample ballots mailed out, so, what you receive IS THE BALLOT.

 You will need to MARK IT, SIGN IT & RETURN IT.

 You can return it: